 Atheists tend to dismiss the scriptures entirely.
 I advocate selective reading of the scriptures.
 Yes, there are very dangerous and angry sounding passages in scriptures but we should ignore those and select the ones describing the loving God.
 Dismissing scriptures entirely would be counter-productive.
 Many people are still inspired by scriptures and attracted to spirituality.

 Atheists criticize the fanatic attitudes fostered by the organized religions.
 I agree that religious fanaticism is a problem but I also observe that atheists are guilty of the same sin.
 By being fanatic atheists they are losing their credibility.

 Atheists are less critical of Buddhism.
 They think Buddhism is an atheist practice.
-This is a gross mischaracterization as well.
+This is a gross mis-characterization as well.
 It is true that Gaotama Buddha did not explicitly mention God, but it is also true that he never denied God.
 He was once asked, “Does God exist?”
 Buddha did not answer.
 He was again asked, “Then does God not exist?”
 Again Buddha remained silent.
 Atheists interpret the silence as confirmation of their view; I see it as a lesson.
-The lesson is that the Spiritual Reality is beyond description.
-Buddha wanted us to experience the Spiritual Reality directly, without words, without theories.
+The lesson is that Consciousness (Supreme Being) is beyond description.
+Buddha wanted us to experience the Consciousness directly, without words, without theories.

-I would like to end this piece with selective reading from scriptures.
+I would like to end this piece with a selective reading from scriptures.